denizgenc/cryptopals/README.md

 My solutions for the challenges found at [cryptopals.com](http://cryptopals.com).

-Note that all the values returned by the scripts will be `bytearray` objects.
+Note that all the values returned by the scripts will be `bytes` objects.